-Vintage Bridge: Retro Style on a Bohemian Budget - 1000th Post!
-Bridget Eileen's age/sex/body positive plus-size, pin-up bargain hunter lifestyle blog
+Vintage Bridge Style: Retro Fashion on a Bohemian Budget - Bridget Eileen's age/sex/body positive plus-size, pin-up bargain hunter beauty blog

-Vintage Bridge is an age/sex/body positive, plus-size, pin-up style blog that provides people with inspiring ideas for retro fashion, fun food and entertainment suggestions, and enjoyable travel and nature adventures on a tight budget.
-Vintage Bridge features plus-size outfits for work and play, showcases touristy spots around Boston and the United States, and highlights other aspects of the Arts besides fashion, from literary to performance to visual.
+Vintage Bridge Style is an age/sex/body positive, plus-size, pin-up style blog that provides people with inspiring ideas for retro fashion, fun food and entertainment suggestions, and enjoyable travel and nature adventures on a tight budget.
+Vintage Bridge Style features plus-size outfits for work and play, combining a "witchy aesthetic" with modern pin up style, showcasing bargain buys and vintage hauls.
 This site is for bargain hunters of all ages, orientations, and sizes to help them look fabulous, have fun, and empower themselves to be happy, just as they are.

-When I started this blog 1000 posts ago, I had been posting outfit selfies every day on Facebook.
+When I started this blog, I had been posting outfit selfies every day on Facebook.
 However, a little album on my private Facebook account wasn't really dynamic and public enough for what I wanted to do with each picture: showing off my economic and artistic prowess when it comes to a budget wardrobe full of pin up inspired outfits for work and for play.
-I decided to move everything to a public website and create this DIY bargain hunter, plus-size, pinup style blog.
+I decided to move everything to a public website and create this DIY bargain hunter, plus-size, pinup style beauty blog.

 The thing about this little hobby of mine is, the more I do it, the more I love it.
 And the more I read other style bloggers, especially in the pinup and plus size community, the more effort and love I want to pour into the site because I see what we're doing is more than just showing off cool clothes: we're changing the culture.